FlowFuse/flowfuse/docs/user/projectnodes.md

 instances in a team.

-The nodes act in a similar way to the Node-RED Link nodes, but by allowing the links to extended between different instances, they open up a wide range of possibilities.
+The nodes act in a similar way to the Node-RED Link nodes, but by allowing the links to extended between different instances and devices, they open up a wide range of possibilities.

 For example, a single Node-RED instance may contain a set of utility flows that you want to reuse in other instances.
 Rather than copy the flows around, the